 11. Integrate positive actions with your volunteering program

 The Missions module empowers and motivates your employees to do more good through gamified and easy-to-complete activities.
 Consider integrating special volunteer opportunities that are only available to people participating in a Mission.

 No one is more in touch with local nonprofits and employees than your champions.
 They can research and partner with organizations who need volunteers and encourage those organizations to create volunteer opportunities.

-Check out our Goodness Guidebook and our Growing Global Employee Engagement Programs webinar to help you create your own Goodness community.
+Check out our Ambassador Guide and our Growing Global Employee Engagement Programs webinar to help you create your own Goodness community.

-Download the full PDF version of this best practice guide by visiting the 2021 National Volunteer Week content resources.
+Download the full PDF version of this best practice guide.